In a Nutshell

 Best for flexible loan options: Wells Fargo

-Why Wells Fargo stands out: Wells Fargo offers customizable personal loans in amounts up to $100,000 with loan terms ranging from 12 to 84 months.
+Why Wells Fargo stands out: Wells Fargo offers personal loans in amounts between $3,000 and $100,000 with loan terms ranging from 12 to 84 months.
 So if you decide to borrow a large amount for an extended period, this lender could be worth considering.

 - No origination fee — You don’t have to worry about paying a percentage of the loan upfront when you borrow here since there’s no origination fee.

-- Rate discounts — If you make automatic payments from a Wells Fargo checking account to pay off your loan, you may qualify for an interest rate discount.
+- Rate discounts — If you make automatic payments from a Wells Fargo account to pay off your loan, you may qualify for an interest rate discount between 0.25% and 0.5%.

 Is a wedding loan a good idea?

-A wedding loan could be a solution to pay for some or all your wedding expenses — but before taking on debt to pay for your special day, consider the disadvantages.
+A wedding loan could be a solution to pay for some or all your wedding expenses — but before taking on debt to pay for your special day, consider the pros and cons.

 Paying back a wedding loan over the next two to five years could hinder savings goals like buying a house or paying off student loan debt.
 Instead of borrowing, you could limit the number of guests you invite and scale back your plans.